 There's nothing like sea air to work up an appetite after a relaxing day at the beach, and what better than to head straight out for a seafood dinner!

-A well-known area for finding superb fish dishes is without a doubt Ciutadella/ Porto Olimpica.
+A well-known area for finding superb fish dishes is, without a doubt, Ciutadella/Porto Olimpica.

 Just a hop, skip, and a jump away from the beach, you only need to take a quick stroll down Moll de Gregal and Moll de Mestral to see the vast array of welcoming seaside restaurants, all boasting freshly caught fish on their menus.

-This cozy and friendly restaurant should not be missed; the menu covers grilled and fried fish and many other delicious seafood dishes!
+One to look out for in particular is El Rey de la Gamba3.
+This cozy, friendly restaurant should not be missed; the menu features grilled and fried fish, as well as many other delicious seafood dishes!

 Why not be adventurous and try a traditional Catalan fish stew known as Sarsuela?